WALL-E/httptables-manager/README.md

       run **manager/run.sh**

-you can now open the API in your browser at http://127.0.0.1:10085/, and view  'role_types' and 'roles' API.
-If you use the login control in the top right corner you'll also be able to add, create and delete role_types,roles from the system.
+you can now open the API in your browser at http://127.0.0.1:10085/, and view  'rule_types' and 'rules' API.
+If you use the login control in the top right corner you'll also be able to add, create and delete rule_types,rules from the system.

 ## Integration with httptables